rrafay/host-a-Flask-app-on-EC2/README.md

 More about requirements.txt file [here](https://medium.com/@boscacci/why-and-how-to-make-a-requirements-txt-f329c685181e)

-(just include the required packages in your .txt file if you're constantly hit by errors while installing the dependencies)
+(just include only the required packages in your .txt file if you're constantly hit by errors while installing the dependencies)